postgres-ai/postgres-checkup/HELP.md

 If extenstions are available, their settings will be shown.

 > Insights:
-> - Query analysis reports (section K) require at least pg_stat_statements be installed.
+> - Query analysis reports (section K) require at least pg_stat_statements to be installed.
 > - In addition, pg_stat_statements are used by most monitoring systems.
 > - Inspection of pg_stat_statements is essential for correct query analysis.
 > - For example, `pg_stat_statements.track = all` might double some SQL queries if stored procedures are used (to avoid duplicates and understand workload correctly, `top` should be used; however, it will exclude in-function SQL statements).